MaheswaranThayani/RAG-Application/README.md

 ## 🔧 Configuration Options

-### Using OpenAI (Default)

-The application uses OpenAI embeddings and GPT models by default.
-Ensure you have set `OPENAI_API_KEY` in your `.env` file.

-### Using HuggingFace (Free Alternative)

-1. Uncheck "Use OpenAI" in the sidebar
-2. The app will use HuggingFace's `sentence-transformers/all-MiniLM-L6-v2` for embeddings
-3. Note: You'll still need OpenAI API key for answer generation, or you can modify the code to use HuggingFace Hub models
+The app currently runs **entirely with local HuggingFace models**:

+- Embeddings: `sentence-transformers/all-MiniLM-L6-v2`
+- Generator: `google/flan-t5-small` (loaded via `transformers` pipeline)

+If you want to switch to a different local model, change the model name passed to `load_local_hf_pipeline` in `app.py`.

 ## 🧠 How It Works

 1. **PDF Upload**: User uploads a PDF document through Streamlit interface
 2. **Text Extraction**: PyPDF2 extracts text from all pages of the PDF
 3. **Text Chunking**: RecursiveCharacterTextSplitter divides text into overlapping chunks (1000 chars with 200 char overlap)
-4. **Embedding Generation**: Each chunk is converted to a vector using embeddings (OpenAI or HuggingFace)
+4. **Embedding Generation**: Each chunk is converted to a vector using HuggingFace embeddings
 5. **Vector Storage**: FAISS stores all chunk embeddings for efficient similarity search
 6. **Question Processing**: User's question is embedded using the same embedding model
 7. **Retrieval**: FAISS finds the top-k most similar chunks to the question
-8. **Answer Generation**: LangChain's RetrievalQA chain uses the retrieved chunks as context and generates an answer using the LLM
+8. **Answer Generation**: A local HuggingFace pipeline receives the top chunks as context and generates an answer using **only that context**
 9. **Response Display**: Answer and source documents are displayed to the user

 ## 📊 Features Breakdown